Title: The Success Pact

 Disclaimer: All Maximum Ride refernces and material belongs to James Patterson.
 The plot and any other characters belong to me.

-I raise my fingers up to my temples and slowly rub in circles, taking a deep breath and trying to remember the breathing technique from one of my mom's many yoga lessons.
+I raised my fingers up to my temples and slowly rubbed in circles, taking a deep breath and trying to remember the breathing technique from one of my mom's many yoga lessons.
 Breathe in.
 Breathe out.
 Breathe in.
 Breathe out.

 Unfortunately, the lady standing in front of me did not appreciate being huffed on by some "immature girl" and decided to give me a piece of her mind.

-I bit back my responses after this lady's snarky, two-minute agonizing mini-speech on how I was ruining her precious hair and how I was acting like a little child.
-And she called me immature.
+I bit back my responses after this lady's snarky, two-minute agonizing mini-speech on how I was ruining her precious hair.
+Sorry for breathing, bitch.

 I could see why the Romano's gave her the job.